NextGenRF-Design-Inc/bytepipe_sdk/src/rflan_qpsk/README.md

 The example follows these steps:
 1. Navigate to QPSK simulink file and simulate
 2. Generate HDL
-3. Simulate TX and RX blocks in Vivado
+3. Simulate Tx and Rx blocks in Vivado
 4. Generate IP
-5. Integrate TX and RX blocks into basic bytepipe project and simulate (excluding interaction with ADRV9002)
+5. Integrate Tx and Rx blocks into basic bytepipe project and simulate (excluding interaction with ADRV9002)
-6. Integrate TX and RX into basic bytepipe project and perform live test (including interaction with ADRV9002 - basic loopback configuration)
+6. Integrate Tx and Rx into basic bytepipe project and perform live test (including interaction with ADRV9002 - basic loopback configuration)

 ### 1. Navigate to QPSK simulink file and simulate
   1. Run the following command in the matlab command window: